Skip to main content

 At-home care

-• Exercising regularly and eating a balanced diet help maintain healthy weight and blood pressure.
+• Exercising regularly and eating a balanced diet help maintain a healthy weight and blood pressure.
 It can also decrease the likelihood of developing fatty deposits in your blood vessels, which can lead to clots and eventually, stroke.

 Other treatment options